 This is the matte row.
 They apply one heck of a lot nicer than they swatched on my arm!
 Every shade is pigmented, buildable, and pops on the eye.
 Duchess looks bolder on the eye than in swatches.
 Even Damsel, the dark purple shade applies well which has been hard for me to find in the purple range.

 Because so many of the shades are metallic I have a tendency to create bolder looks with this palette than I would with a lot of other palettes I own.
 Even the matte shades are very vibrant and pigmented.
 For me this is more of a night time palette and not something I would reach for often when creating a daytime eye look.
-If bold is your thing I give this palette two thumbs up for being affordably priced, pigmented, and blendable.
+If bold is your jam I give this palette two thumbs up!
+The ColourPop She Palette is affordably priced, pigmented, and blendable.
 Above are three eye looks I created using the She palette.

 Have you tried ColourPop Eyeshadow?